jdmallige/WebDev-Bootcamp/README.md

 A guide to introduction to server side programming using Apache +php +mySQL

-Hello everyone, this is my guide to get started up with Web Development using PHP and Apache
+Hello everyone, this is Short list of things which you need to do before coming for IEEE 's BOOTCAMP session on Web Development using PHP and MySQL.

 Software required :